 By adopting a strategic Voice of Customer (VoC) methodology, your business can set out to capture that all-important information in a structured and systematic way.

 Once you’ve gathered those insights, you’ll have a better understanding of their habits, behaviors, satisfaction levels, and loyalty — all of which you can use to enhance customer experience and retention.

 In B2B, voice of customer programs must be built differently.

 They should focus on revenue coverage.
 What percentage of your revenue base are you collecting feedback from?
 (Learn more on this in our newsletter here)

 They should collect feedback from multiple stakeholders in each account.
 Unlike in B2C, B2B purchasing relies on multiple people to be satisfied with your experience.

 They should be tied to revenue outcomes.
 Not all accounts are equal, in B2B some might be 100 times more valuable than others.
-If you’re not aware how much revenue is put at-risk of churn thanks to each issue, you’ll miss out on prioritizing major problems.
+If you’re not aware of how much revenue is put at risk of churn thanks to each issue, you’ll miss out on prioritizing major problems.

-At CustomerGauge, this is what we specialize in—building methodology, best practices and software for the future of B2B voice of customer.
+At CustomerGauge, this is what we specialize in—building methodology, best practices, and software for the future of the B2B voice of customer.
 Read our one pager here to learn more.

 In this article, we look at eight active and passive voice of the customer methodologies perfect for B2B companies.